KEA Environmental Education Grant

 Founded in 1972, Kootenai Environmental Alliance is the oldest nonprofit conservation organization in Idaho.
 Our mission is to “conserve, protect and restore the environment with particular emphasis on the Idaho Panhandle and the Coeur d’Alene Basin.”
 KEA has always held that an informed public is essential to safeguarding our environment, as our future relies on a well-educated public to be wise stewards of the very environment that sustains us and future generations.
 It is environmental education which can best help us as individuals make the complex, conceptual connections between economic prosperity, benefits to society, environmental health, and our own well-being.
 Ultimately, the collective wisdom of our citizens, gained through education, will be the most compelling and most successful strategy for environmental management.

 We know that teachers have limited funds to achieve their goals for environmental education activities.
-For the fourth year, we are pleased to offer the KEA Environmental Education Grant to support teachers in engaging their students in hands-on, science-based educational activities to enhance classroom learning, increase students’ knowledge and skills, and help instill a heightened sense of environmental stewardship.
+For the fifth year, we are pleased to offer the KEA Environmental Education Grant to support teachers in engaging their students in hands-on, science-based educational activities to enhance classroom learning, increase students’ knowledge and skills, and help instill a heightened sense of environmental stewardship.

 Who can apply?